angeldollface/luhny/README.markdown

 import { functionName } 'https://deno.land/x/luhny/mod.ts';
 ```

 - 3.)
-You can now use any of the function signatures above.
+You can now use any of the functions listed above. (`functionName` represents any of the function signatures above.)
 - 4.)
-You can then run the Typescript file with Deno using this command:
+You can then run the Typescript file with Deno using this command (`your_script.ts` represents the path to your Typescript file.):

 ```bash
 deno run your_script.ts